MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_defender_apps.md

     1. Note that you can also create a policy.
 Select **+ Create policy** to view the types of policies you can create.
 Select **Activity policy** to view the different options available for creating the policy.
 Select **Cancel** to exit out of the configuration window.
     1. Note that you can also have the option to export policy information.

 1. From the left navigation panel, select **Policy templates**.
-To create a policy from one the available templates, select the **+** on the left side of the template line item.
+To create a policy from one the available templates, select the **+** on the right side of a template line item.
 View the different configuration options for the policy.
 Select **Cancel** to exit out of the page.

 1. Close the browser window.